Scenic Brook Pocket Park

 Missed the Meeting?
 No Problem!

-In collaboration with the Scenic Brook and South Windmil Run Neighborhood Associations and the community, Austin Parks Foundation has submitted the park master plan and supporting documents to the City of Austin Parks and Recreation Department for review.
-Approval and adoption of the Park Master Plan is anticipated by the summer of 2020.
+In collaboration with the Scenic Brook and South Windmil Run Neighborhood Associations and the community, Austin Parks Foundation has submitted the Overall Park Plan and supporting documents to the City of Austin Parks and Recreation Department for review.